 If they had any concept of religion, then I think they could identify the Bible as a pseudo-historical religious text.
 If they did not, they would probably consider it to be a meticulous work of meta-fiction.

 Alien physiology shall play a major role in the interpretation of the two books (and note).
 Do the aliens “eat”?
 Do they breathe, and will they choke if there’s no oxygen?
 Do they die?
 All these factors will play a part in how they decipher the books (and note).

 Then comes some deeper philosophical stuff about their society.
 Do they have morals?
 Do they have property rights?
-Both the bible and LOTR have some moral message – Don’t kill others, don’t steal, being evil is bad etc. Will this make sense to them?
+Both the Bible and LOTR have some moral message – Don’t kill others, don’t steal, being evil is bad, etc. Will this make sense to them?
 Do they have wars?
 Do they have multiple races and the associated conflict?
-(Elves vs. Orcs, Devas vs. Asuras etc) Do the aliens understand the concept of fiction?
+(Elves vs. Orcs, Devas vs. Asuras, etc) Do the aliens understand the concept of fiction?
 Do they have a concept of storytelling?
 Do they lie?
-Do they have religion?
+Do they have a religion?
 Do they have atheists?
 Do they violently argue about the existence of god on internet forums?
 We’re assuming a great deal about the aliens methinks.